 Interestingly, lenders aren’t actually required by law to report your borrowing behavior to the national credit reporting agencies (Experian, Equifax, and TransUnion).
 In fact, they actually have to pay the credit bureaus to report on you.
 However, the vast majority still choose to as an incentive for consumers to pay on time.

-Your credit score is a combination of five distinct factors, all weighted a little differently.
+FICO keeps the details of their secret recipe under wraps, but we know that credit scores are a combination of five distinct factors, all weighted a little differently.

 Payment history – 35%